-We have audited the accompanying financial report of Australian Governance Masters Index Fund Limited (the Company) on pages 28 to 55, which comprises the statement of financial position as at 30 June 2016, the statement of profit of loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.
+We have audited the financial report of Australian Governance Masters Index Fund Limited. (the Company), which comprises the statement of financial position as at 30 June 2017, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the directors' declaration.